 Thank you to the interviewees who generously shared their stories: Flora María Gutierrez, Isabell Solis, Jennifer Zafra, Khadija Al Alwan, Maggie Kentilitisca, Margarita Copas, Martha Gamboa, Msambya-Amisi Eboko, Razia Ayab, Samia Assed, Selene Vences-Ortiz, Sumaya Almansur, Sylvester Niyongira, Thao Nguyen, Tiba Abdul Jabbar, Zahra Ishaq, and others who wished to remain unnamed.

-Special thanks to Juli Hendren, Elsa Menendez, Celia Yapita, Parwin Hussaini, Saja Lilo, Peace Izabayo, and Regina Carlow for their support.
+Special thanks to Juli Hendren, Elsa Menéndez, Katie Farmin, Andres Martinez, José Gallardo, and the staff & crew at NHCC and Tricklock Company; Celia Yapita, Parwin Hussaini, Saja Lilo, Peace Izabayo, Hazel Batrezchavez, Kency Cornejo, Ana Alonso-Minutti, Regina Carlow, Ellen Babcock, and Mary Tsiongas for their support.